 Scotland’s wildlife might not generate the excitement of a safari in Africa, but our big five – red squirrels, red deer, golden eagles, otters, and harbour seals – are arguably impressive all the same.
-However, actually spotting them in the wild is another matter!
-Red Kites are mistaken for Eagles and seals don’t often climb onto canoes in the Forth!
 To spot the big five for yourself you need a bit of patience and a lot of luck – and a visit to Highland Safaris in Perthshire.

-Now, the most commonly seen of Scotland’s ‘big five’ is the red deer.
+The most common of Scotland’s ‘big five’ is the red deer.
 In Autumn, you will hear the ‘brummmmms’ of highland red stags fighting to be, err, top stag.
 If you fancy getting up close with these beautiful animals, Highland Safaris have a herd of 20 who live at their red deer centre.
 In the red deer barn, your guide (ours was called Andy) will tell you all about Scotland’s largest land mammal, let you handle some antlers (I dare you not to stick ’em on your head) and then you head outside to hand feed the deer.

 If, like me, you’d be nervous about getting close to these huge animals and their sharp antlers, Highland Safari’s red deer are utterly lovable, with the hinds particularly liking a cuddle.
 Andy explained that all the deer had very different personalities – one, named Goldie seems to actually try and steal your soul.
 Red deer also don’t have any teeth in the front of their mouths.
 All you get in return for giving the deer their treats is a handful of slobber.
 Yum.